FunctionLab/hedgehog-framework/README.md

 ## Setup

-Please review `./download_data.sh`, which has a number of commented out lines, and re-comment in any necessary data files for the steps you are interested in running.
+First review `./download_data.sh`, which has a number of commented out lines, and re-comment in any necessary data files for the steps you are interested in running.
+You may have been provided with a username and password for download via our website server.

 ## Overview